 John Berriman has chaired MacIntyre since late 2003.
 His brother James has been supported by MacIntyre since the foundation of the charity 50 years ago.
 John has held governance roles with MacIntyre charities for over 30 years.

-John is the global Chief Operating Officer and Board member of the global law firm Norton Rose Fulbright.
-He is a former senior advisory partner of PricewaterhouseCoopers LLP where he was also a Board member and Chief Operating Officer.
+John is a former senior advisory partner of PricewaterhouseCoopers LLP where he was also a Board member and Chief Operating Officer.

 John is a Council and Executive Committee member at the Institute for International Relations (Chatham House).
 He is a Fellow of the Institute of Chartered Accountants, Companion of the Chartered Management Institute and Fellow of the Royal Institution of Chartered Surveyors in the UK.